aazon/aazon/content/posts/001 How to get a directory with a predefined set of files.md

     notify: reload nginx
 ```

 The problem here is that event `reload nginx` is triggered every time regardless of the presence of real changes.
-In other words playbook will not be idempotent any more.
+In other words, the playbook will not be idempotent any more.

 The third approach would be to remove all files that are not in the "white list":